HSLdevcom/team-infodevops/docs/one-pagers/Trunk-Based-Development-Migration-Plan-Proposal.md

 - `main` is **always releasable**
 - Smaller and more frequent merges
 - Automated CI/CD becomes simpler and more reliable
-- Industry standard at companies like Google, Netflix, Meta, Amazon
+- Industry standard at companies like Microsoft, Google, Netflix, Meta, Amazon

 ### 3. One single source of truth
-- No more “Does this exist in dev or only in main?”
+- No more “_Does this exist in `dev` or only in `main`?_”
 - No manual branch syncing or rebase headaches
 - No duplication of pipelines or environments